 And now we see from above, in this miniature, brightly lit maze, Wendy and Danny in the center, but the heart has moved 90 degrees in relationship to Jack and the maze is far more expansive than that displayed on the map and the replica on the table, and quite different.
 This maze is gigantic and its angular trails recall, from above, different pieces of patterns in use as design elements throughout the lodge.
 It is symmetrical, the left and right sides mirroring each other.

 This isn't the maze on the table.
+This isn't the maze outside.
+This isn't the maze on the map.
 It is a world maze, encompassing everything.

 WENDY: Oh, isn't this beautiful?

-They reach the end of the heart and turn back.
+They reach the end of the maze's heart and turn back.

 181 MS. (40:12) Cut to tracking from the front Wendy and Danny in the maze, at its heart.